-3.0 Management of Health and Safety within the SPHPSS at the Health Sciences Centre.
+3.0 Management of Health and Safety within the SPHPSS at the Centre for Food Safety.

 University College Dublin is committed to providing a safe place of work for all of its employees and to providing a safe environment for students in which to carry out their studies and associated activities.
 The University is also committed to ensuring that, in so far as is reasonably practicable, its actions and activities do not have a negative impact on the safety of any third parties.
-By extension the SPHPSS extends those commitments to ensuring the occupational safety and health of its employees and students when based in the Health Sciences Centre.
+By extension the SPHPSS extends those commitments to ensuring the occupational safety and health of its employees and students when based in the Centre for Food Safety in the O'Brien Sciences Centre.

 Managers and persons who purport to act in any such capacity carry significant responsibilities under the Safety, Health and Welfare At Work Act 2005, as set out in Regulation 80(1).
 This includes Vice Presidents / College Principals / Heads of Schools / Managers of Facilities / Heads of Units and are are responsible for ensuring or making arrangements to ensure that the activities undertaken within their areas of responsibility are carried out in a safe manner without undue risk to the health and safety of University employees, students or any third parties.